-The theme of her writings is the weaving of the personal with the political, and she has written six books.
+The theme of her writings is the weaving of the personal with the political, and she has written seven books.

 Glendinning has also published in various journals, magazines, and newspapers.
-In the northern hemisphere these include Guernica, Orion, CounterPunch, Santa Fe New Mexican, Tikkun, ColdType, San Francisco Bay Guardian, Alternet, Rag Blog, Race, Poverty and the Environment, and Persimmon Tree.
-In Bolivia she has written for Los Tiempos, Fondo Negro, La Letra Libre, and Nueva Crónica.
-And her "Rinconcito en el Cielo" radio series, produced for KUNM-FM/Albuquerque NM, won the New Mexico Broadcasters’ Association Community Award for documentary feature in 2010.
+In the northern hemisphere these include Guernica, Orion, CounterPunch, Santa Fe New Mexican, ColdType, San Francisco Bay Guardian, Rag Blog, and Race, Poverty and the Environment.
+In Bolivia she has written for Los Tiempos, Le Monde Diplomatique, and Nueva Crónica.

 In 2007 her folk opera about immigration, De Un Lado Al Otro, was performed at the Lensic Performing Arts Center in Santa Fe -- with Robert Castro directing and Cipriano Vigil composing.

 A few weeks after being jailed during the protests at People's Park, in 1969, she graduated Phi Beta Kappa from the University of California/Berkeley in social sciences.
-She received her Ph.D in psychology from Columbia Pacific University and is a licensed psychotherapist specializing in trauma recovery.
+She received her Ph.D in psychology from Columbia Pacific University and for thirty years was a licensed psychotherapist specializing in trauma recovery.